Carcosa: Other references

 In the 1991 EP Passage to Arcturo by Rotting Christ, the song "Inside The Eye of Algond" nominates the Mystical Carcosa as part of the singer's journey.

 The second song of the 2015 album Luminiferous by the American metal band High on Fire is named Carcosa.

 Swedish rapper Yung Lean's third album Stranger features the closing track "Yellowman".
 Carcosa is mentioned in the song.

 In 2016, DigiTech released a fuzz pedal called the Carcosa.
 The pedal featured two modes, named "Hali" and "Demhe".

-Maria, a film by King Abalos, takes place in a mysterious mountain called Carcosa.

-In the Mass Effect 3 video game, there is a planet named Carcosa.
+In the video game Mass Effect 3, there is a planet named Carcosa.

+In the video game Elite Dangerous, there is an inhabited star system named Carcosa.

 In 2001, the Belgian black metal band Ancient Rites released the album Dim Carcosa.
 The title track's lyrics consist of excerpts from "Cassilda's Song".

 In the early 2000s, a Mysterious Package Company experience called The King in Yellow was introduced, heavily inspired by story and title.
 Later, a sequel experience entitled Carcosa: Rise of the Cult was created, obviously connected to this shared universe and connected to the original The King in Yellow.

 In 2017, Fantasy Flight Games released an expansion for Arkham Horror: The Card Game titled "The Path to Carcosa" in which players investigate occurrences based on The King in Yellow.

-The 2019 EP On the Shores of Hali by Cassilda and Carcosa makes numerous references to Chamber's version of Carcosa.

-In the indie game World of Horror there is an item called the Karukosa Mask.

-"The King In Yellow" an experimental film by Cole Frederick portrays the creation of Carcosa.

 Carcosa is mentioned in the song "Strange and Eternal" of the 2022 album Netherheaven by the American technical death metal band Revocation.

-Music

-Carcosa is a deathcore band from Vancouver that boasts musician Andrew Baena, who's been running a popular metal-oriented YouTube channel for nearly a decade, and vocalist Johnny Ciardullo, who plays guitar in the other, more popular Vancouver deathcore band AngelMaker.
+The 2025 exploration game Blackshard by French developers Redlock Studio borrows heavily from The King In Yellow in its concepts of a series of Signs; trapped chaos entities that seek to destroy the orderly world of the rigidly geometric Labyrinth, and open the door to a realm called Carcosa, bathed in yellow light.

+The 2026 video game Saros by Housemarque is set on the planet Carcosa, where it is described as "a shape-shifting, hostile alien planet" and is in ruins, overrun with alien creatures and machinery.